gabyx/Technical-Markdown/Readme.md

 The filter `convert/pandoc/filters/teeStart.py` first clears all output before doing the same as `tee.py`.

 # Todo
-- Correct scaling of images for latex and html output.
+- Customize scaling of images for latex and html output inside the pandoc filter
+- Add CI
+- Add tests